moneyadviceservice/frontend-code-standards/README.md

 We specify it in the head of the document

 	<meta http-equiv="content-type" content="text/html; charset=UTF-8">

+### Quoting Attributes
+The HTML5 specification defines quotes around attributes as optional.
+For consistency with attributes that accept whitespace, all attributes should be quoted.

 ### General Markup Guidelines
-* Use semantic markup.
+The following are general guidelines for structuring your HTML markup.
+Authors are reminded to always use markup which represents the semantics of the content in the document being created.
 Start by making sure your content is in the correct/logical order in your html document.
 Then select the most appropriate html elements and wai-aria attributes to mark the content up.

-* Specifying the language of content via the lang attribute - e.g `'lang="en-GB"'` which ensures content is read out correctly by screenreaders
+* Specifying the language of content via the lang attribute - e.g `'lang="en-GB"'` which ensures content is read out correctly by screenreaders.
+* Each page should have a unique H1 which should be the page or article title.
-* Use a hierarchical heading structure to help screen reader users navigate a page
+* Use a hierarchical heading structure to help screen reader users navigate a page.
+* Use actual P elements for paragraph delimiters as opposed to multiple BR tags.
 * For links use a link `<a>` - a link takes you to content on the same or another page
 * For buttons use a `<button>` - a button performs an action such as opening a widget or playing a video/animation
+* Use `label` fields to label each form field, the `for` attribute should associate itself with the `id` of the input field, so users can click the labels.
+* Do not use the size attribute on your input fields.
+The size attribute is relative to the font-size of the text inside the input.
+Instead use css width.
+* Tables are not be used for page layout.
+* Use microformats and/or Microdata where appropriate, specifically hCard and adr.
+* Make use of THEAD, TBODY, CAPTIONS and TH tags (and Scope attribute) when marking up tables.
+* Always use title-case for headers and titles.
+Do not use all caps or all lowercase titles in markup, instead apply the CSS property `text-transform:uppercase/lowercase`.
+* Utilise the new HTML5 elements such as `header`, `nav`, `section`, `article`, `aside`, `footer` - but ensure you are using a [html5shiv](https://code.google.com/p/html5shiv/) so they can be styled in IE6,7,8
+* Keep the DOM as simple as possible

 ### WAI-ARIA